EUROPEAN DIPLOMA IN EMERGENCY RADIOLOGY (EDER)

 ESER is offering 11 diploma related webinars per year.
 The applicant must attend all webinars.
 Webinars are free of charge but require active ESER membership.

 ESER is offering 11 diploma related workshops per year.
-The application must attend all workshops.
+The applicant must attend all workshops.
 A separate fee for each workshop is applicable.

 7. Accepted paper/poster at ESER Annual Meeting